 The overarching goal of the IWA will be to provide certification on top of the standards it produces.
 However, in the nearer term, providing standards that are technology agnostic will be a significant driver for tokens in enterprise, as there will be a wide number of underlying platforms and implementations to choose from.

 Ethereum has certainly been a key innovator and driver for the token economy and DeFi.
 By providing a common standard that supports not just Ethereum but other platforms, we will become ever closer to providing the confidence that enterprises need to run these technologies at scale.

-As the IWA has just launched, the next few months will be a fascinating time and I encourage you to head here to learn more!
+As the IWA has just launched, the next few months will be a fascinating time and I encourage you to head to the InterWork Alliance to learn more!